June 26, 2020

 Key takeaways from The Bar World of Tomorrow course:

-At EdApp, we know that gamification is not an “add-on” to learning—it is an integral part of the learning process.
-Microlearning and gamification work hand-in-hand to perfect the mobile learning experience for the modern learner.
-Get better training outcomes for your team today by creating your own course.
+At EdApp learning management system (LMS), we know that gamification is not an “add-on” to corporate learning—it is an integral part of the learning process.
+Microlearning and gamification work hand-in-hand to perfect the mobile learning experience for millennials and modern learners.
+Get better training outcomes for your team today by creating your own course or checking out the instructional designs from the learning platform’s fully editable course library.